 Arguably one of the most striking features of some of the homes at Cubis Bruton are their unique roofs.
 Boasting an angular design, sedum roofs offer a sustainable environment for insects, birds and other species.
 Visually recognisable with a green layer of vegetation, sedum roofs help the houses blend into their natural surroundings while improving air quality through the plants natural filtering mechanism.

 Triple glazed windows

 To allow maximum energy efficiency, triple glazed windows have been incorporated into the design at Cubis Bruton.
 Thicker than double glazing, triple glazed windows help reduce heat loss resulting in lower heating bills.
 In addition to their contemporary style, the generously sized windows at Cubis Bruton help draw an abundance of natural light into the property, giving each home a light and airy feel.

 Resilient and sustainable materials

-Acorn has adopted a ‘fabric first’ approach at Cubis Bruton by investing in enhanced insulation and energy-efficient products, the development is projected to substantially outperform Building Regulation requirements.
-For example, aluminium composite front doors and windows are great energy-efficient alternatives to normal UPVC (Unplasticized Polyvinyl Chloride).
-Made from stronger material, aluminium composite is proven to offer high-quality thermal comfort and can result in lower gas and energy bills.
+Acorn has adopted a fabric-first approach at Cubis Bruton by investing in enhanced insulation and energy-efficient products, the development is projected to substantially outperform Building Regulation requirements.
+For example, aluminum composite front doors and windows are great energy-efficient alternatives to normal UPVC (Unplasticized Polyvinyl Chloride).
+Made from stronger material, aluminum composite is proven to offer high-quality thermal comfort and can result in lower gas and energy bills.